mnghsn/atom-fonts-cjk/README.md

 **fonts-cjk** delivers better CJK (Chinese/Japanese/Korean) fonts to Atom editor without installing new fonts to system.
 Inspired by [braver/fonts](https://github.com/braver/fonts).

+> :zzz: This project is not actively developed but will accept pull requests.

 ![A screenshot of fonts-cjk](https://raw.githubusercontent.com/jmlntw/atom-fonts-cjk/master/screenshot.gif)

 ## Features